• Skip to primary navigation

 • In a bowl, combine the almond flour, granulated sugar, salt and lemon zest.
 Whisk until blended.
 Use your fingers to break up any little clumps of lemon zest in the flour.
 Set aside.

-• In the bowl of your electric mixer, beat the egg whites on low until frothy and then on medium-high speed until medium to firm peaks form.
+• In the bowl of your electric mixer, beat the egg whites on low until frothy and then on medium-high speed until medium firm peaks form.
 Add almond extract to the egg whites and gently combine.

 • Fold the beaten egg whites into the almond flour mixture until the mixture is well combined and becomes a sticky dough.